andrespnc/Scrapping_CH/README.md

 # Scrapping_CH
-Scrapping project for NLP analysis in the Chilean administrative jurisprudence
+Scrapping project for NLP analysis in the Chilean Public Administration.